MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Introduced in this update:

 - **Windows Autopilot and Auto-login preview** :::image type="icon" source="../media/mtr-pro-icon.png":::.
-This is now available for Pro Management Portal customers that were nominated for the preview.
+This feautre is now available for Pro Management Portal customers that were nominated for the preview.
 To sign up, reach out to your Microsoft Account team.
-This feature provide a seamless end to end setup experience for Microsoft Teams Rooms on Windows.
+This feature provides a seamless end to end setup experience for Microsoft Teams Rooms on Windows.

 - App version information is now shown on the setup screens including One Time Passcode screen.
 - Fixed a bug that causes video to freeze temporarily when using Yealink SmartVision 60.
 - Other bug fixes and improvements.
 - App version information is now shown on the setup screens including One Time Passcode screen.
--	Fixed a bug that causes video to freeze temporarily when using Yealink SmartVision 60
+- Fixed a bug that causes video to freeze temporarily when using Yealink SmartVision 60.
--	Other bug fixes and improvements
+- Other bug fixes and improvements.

 ### 4.19.57.0 (11/16/2023)